tinymce/beehive-flow/README.md

 Branches
 --------

+beehive-flow uses the following branch names, each forming part of the process:

+ - main
+ - release/x.y
+ - feature/FEATURE_CODE
+ - hotfix/FEATURE_CODE
+ - spike/FEATURE_CODE

+Note, there is no "develop" branch and "main" is used instead of "master" as it is GitHub's new default.

+Branch names are enforced and beehive-flow will fail if it encounters other branch names.

-A single mainline branch called "main" is used.
-All new features and fixes are merged first to the main branch, then cherry-picked to other branches as necessary.
+A single mainline branch called "**main**" is used.

+All features and fixes are merged first to the main branch (via feature branches), then cherry-picked to release branches as necessary (via hotfix branches).

 ```
   main